ojowinter/test/README.md

 Advantages:

-+ Use one only language for all development.
++ Using one only language for all development.
 A great advantage for a company.

 + It allows many type errors to be caught early in the development cycle, due to static typing.